[LUM#12] A Giant Leap for Prosthetics

 Each electrode has 16 contact points with the nerve, thereby activating different sets of axons to transmit a whole range of sensations to the brain.
 The intensity with which the axons are stimulated then determines the intensity of the sensation felt.

-A personalized map
+A personalized map for everyone

 It was a demanding trial for the patients, whose sensory responses were monitored for several hours a day throughout the six-month trial period.
-“Since this was an experimental trial, the stimulator was external, so the electrodes protruded from their bodies, which meant they had to stay in the hospital to avoid any risk of infection,” adds David Andreu.
+“Since this was an experimental trial, the stimulator was external, and the electrodes protruded from their bodies, which meant they had to stay in the hospital to avoid any risk of infection,” adds David Andreu.

-UM podcasts are now available on your favorite platform (Spotify, Deezer, Apple Podcasts, Amazon Music, etc.).
+Check out theUM podcasts,UM available on your favorite platform (Spotify, Deezer, Apple Podcasts, Amazon Music, etc.).